djalbat/xgl-server/README.md

     node ./bin/main.js

 This provides two endpoints.
-The `http://localhost/imageMap` endpoint will serve the example image map whilst the `http://localhost/` endpoint has a blank HTML file with the image map's JSON description embedded within it.
+The `http://localhost/imageMap` endpoint will serve the example image map whilst the `http://localhost/` endpoint has a blank HTML file with the image map's description embedded within it.

 # Usage